apache/datafusion-python/README.md

 ## Features

-- Execute queries using SQL or DataFrames against CSV, Parquet, and JSON data sources
+- Execute queries using SQL or DataFrames against CSV, Parquet, and JSON data sources.
-- Queries are optimized using DataFusion's query optimizer
+- Queries are optimized using DataFusion's query optimizer.
-- Execute user-defined Python code from SQL
+- Execute user-defined Python code from SQL.
-- Exchange data with Pandas and other DataFrame libraries that support PyArrow
+- Exchange data with Pandas and other DataFrame libraries that support PyArrow.
-- Serialize and deserialize query plans in Substrait format
+- Serialize and deserialize query plans in Substrait format.
-- Experimental support for executing SQL queries against Polars, Pandas and cuDF
+- Experimental support for transpiling SQL queries to DataFrame calls with Polars, Pandas, and cuDF.

 ## Comparison with other projects

 Here is a comparison with similar projects that may help understand when DataFusion might be suitable and unsuitable for your needs:

 - [DuckDB](http://www.duckdb.org/) is an open source, in-process analytic database.
 Like DataFusion, it supports very fast execution, both from its custom file format and directly from Parquet files.
 Unlike DataFusion, it is written in C/C++ and it is primarily used directly by users as a serverless database and query system rather than as a library for building such database systems.

 - [Polars](http://pola.rs/) is one of the fastest DataFrame libraries at the time of writing.
 Like DataFusion, it is also written in Rust and uses the Apache Arrow memory model, but unlike DataFusion it does not provide full SQL support, nor as many extension points.

 ## Example Usage